umassos/spotweb-hpdc19/README.md

 # SpotWeb
-Code and repo for our SpotWeb paper titled SpotWeb: Running Latency-sensitive Distributed Web Services on Transient Cloud Servers from ACM HPDC 2019.
+Code and repo for the paper titled "SpotWeb: Running Latency-sensitive Distributed Web Services on Transient Cloud Servers" from ACM HPDC 2019.
 See paper at http://lass.cs.umass.edu/publications/pdf/hpdc19.pdf

 ## Dependencies: